nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 ## 10. Response

+First a word of caution: **your response is seldom a 1-to-1 mapping of your domain, database or third-party service**.
+It is not uncommon for dynamic languages in particular to passthrough an object directly as the response.
+While sometimes this makes sense, think carefully before you do.
+Some fields may not be optimized for your clients, some fields should be hidden (e.g. password hashes), and others may not be consistenly named.
+The "R" in REST stands for Representational; i.e. it represents but is not necessarily identical to the server state.

-The main problem with API design is backwards compatibility.
-It is safe to assume any status code, error message, typo... any outdated behaviour by the service a client will be relied upon when the system has been in production for a while.
+Having said that, my main concern with API design is backwards compatibility, even when designing a completely new API.
+It is safe to assume any status code, error message, typo... any behaviour of a service eventually some client will rely upon when in production.

 While backwards-incompatible changes are manageable through incrementing the API-version they too are fraught with problems, primarily because in practice it takes a lot of overhead and time to update all clients to this new API version.
 It is not uncommon for a third-party client to take years before getting upgraded.

-Therefore usually I'll try to implement changes within an existing API to save a lot of overhead.
+Therefore I usually try to implement changes within an existing API to save a lot of overhead.

 Changes that are usually safe are: